 Not to mention that the watch can also use information such as your daily sleeping time and waking up to determine further whether you are sleeping well or not.

 It’s worth noting that all the above methods of sleep tracking are general and not exclusive to Galaxy Watches.

 At this point, it’s worth pointing out that sleep tracking isn’t always entirely accurate.
-At no point in life should you replace health experts with a smartwatch, be it for heart wellbeing, sleeping habits, blood pressure, or anything health-related at all.
+You should never replace health experts with a smartwatch for heart well-being, sleeping habits, blood pressure, or anything health-related.

 Smartwatches and other smart devices are always cool and helpful to have.
 But we are nowhere near the point where we can use them to replace expensive medical equipment and health experts.

 Sleep tracking should work automatically out of the box.
-The only things you need to do manually is pair your smartphone with the watch, enable REM tracking (optional), and always wear the watch while you are sleeping.
+You only need to manually pair your smartphone with the watch, enable REM tracking if needed (optional), and always wear the watch while sleeping.

 If sleep tracking doesn’t work, here are some of the most common solutions to try out: